viterin/vek/README.md

 ### Creating and Converting Vectors

-Vek comes with a number of functions to efficiently construct new vectors and convert between vector types.
+Vek has a number of functions to construct new vectors and convert between vector types efficiently.

 ```go
 package main